APiTJLillo/UOFlow/UOWalkPatch/README.md

 ```

 Run `UOInjector.exe` to start the Enhanced Client or inject into an existing
 process.
-If `uosa.exe` is not running the injector launches it in a suspended
+If `uosa.exe` is not running the injector launches it normally and
-state, injects `UOWalkPatch.dll` and then resumes execution so the hook is
-installed before the client registers its Lua functions.
-The installed hook
+polls the new process until `kernel32.dll` appears before injecting
+`UOWalkPatchDLL.dll`.
+The polling routine tolerates temporary failures while the
+client is still spinning up so it no longer times out instantly on slower
+systems.
+The helper scans the client for the `RegisterLuaFunction` routine, reads the
-captures the internal `lua_State*` and registers any natives described in
+`lua_State*` from `globalStateInfo + 0xC` and registers any natives described
-`signatures.json`.
+in `signatures.json`.
 Reloading the UI will trigger the hook again so the functions remain available.
 During initialization the DLL scans UOSA.exe for the call to
 `RegisterLuaFunction` by locating the nearby "GetBuildVersion" string.